Bulletin Announcement: DuBois

 Use this in your 07/27/2025 bulletin

-Today’s gospel guarantees if we “ask” we will “receive,” perhaps not what we wanted but what our Heavenly Father knows is best for us.
-All the love we have for our children, God has for us and more.
-As our children trust us, we must trust “Our Father.”
+Today's gospel assures us that if we “ask,” we will 'receive'—perhaps not what we wanted, but what our Heavenly Father knows is best for us.
+The love we have for our children is but a fraction of the love God has for us.
+Just as our children trust us, we must trust “Our Father.”

 A Family Perspective 8-3-2025